klis87/normy/packages/normy/README.md

 );
 ```

-So, as you can see, apart from arrays, no manual data updates are necessary.
+So, as you can see, apart from top level arrays, no manual data updates are necessary anymore.
 This is especially handy if a given mutation
 should update data for multiple queries.
 Not only this is verbose to do updates manually, but also you need to exactly know,
 which queries to update.
 The more queries you have, the bigger advantages `normy` brings.

 How does it work?
 By default all objects with `id` key are
 organized by their ids.
 Now, any object with key `id`
 will be normalized, which simply means stored by id.
 If there is already a matching object
-with the same id, new one will be deeply merged with the one already in state.
+with the same id, a new one will be deeply merged with the one already in the state.
-So, if only server response data from a mutation is `{ id: '1', title: 'new title' }`,
+So, if a server response data from a mutation is `{ id: '1', title: 'new title' }`,
-this library will automatically figure it out to update `title` for object with `id: '1'`.
+this library will automatically figure it out to update `title` for object with `id: '1'` for all dependent queries.

 It also works with nested objects with ids, no matter how deep.
 If an object with id has other objects
 with ids, then those will be normalized separately and parent object will have just reference to those nested